-“Havasu Pioneers Radio Show” airs on the first Wednesday of each month during Speak Out at 11:00am.
+“Havasu Pioneers Radio Show” airs on the first Wednesday of each month during Speak Out at 11:00am Arizona time.
 The show’s archives are listed below.
 Learn some interesting history about our great city and enjoy!!

 September 4, 2019 – Havasu Pioneers #2